Iowa newspaper calls for resignation of 'Sizzler U' lawmaker

 A UCR spokesman has confirmed that Chelgren did attend the university, but just for one year and that he majored in physics and did not earned a degree.

-"He did not complete his studies here," spokesman John Warren told NBC News last week, adding that attended the school for just one year from 1992 to 1993.
+"He did not complete his studies here," spokesman John Warren told NBC News last week, adding that he was enrolled for just one year from 1992 to 1993.

 On the Frog Legs site, Chelgren also claimed to have worked as manager and auditor for Forbco Management in Anaheim, an apparent reference to the Sizzler operation.